Over 650 role models from 145 institutions have taken part in Aurora supporting women to take the first step in their leadership journey.

 Role models will be women who:

 We welcome women from a variety of different and diverse backgrounds, from traditional and non-traditional career paths, and those working in full, part-time and job share arrangements.
-Ideally we would like role models to compliment the diversity of Aurora participants, who range in age, ethnicity and nationality.
 Amongst participants there is no common religion, faith or sexual orientation; there are women with and without children, married, partnered and single.

 Benefits of being a role model include: